MSOE-CPE2600/multiprocessing-turney-AlexiCastellanos/README.md

 20 - 5.398

-s displayed through the data above and through my graph it is clear to see that the more children processes there is, the smaller the runtime.
-However it seems as if the amount of children stop helping the speedup over time because the graph seems as it starting to plateu
+as displayed through the data above and my graph shows that the more children processes there are, the smaller the runtime.
+However, it seems as if the number of children stopped helping the speedup over time because the graph appears as if it is starting to plateau